 Good nutrition is essential for your recovery.
 Eating well-balanced meals and snacks will help you recover quickly and help you feel your best.
-What you eat after surgery affects your well-being.
+What you eat affects your well-being.

 If you do not eat enough of the right foods, you will become tired and less able to take care of yourself.
 Be sure you make time to eat—even if you do not feel hungry.

 When you are planning your meals and snacks, try to think about what your plate should look like.

 Eating foods rich in the following nutrients are important for your recovery.

 Use the healthful foods chart to help you choose foods for building well-balanced meals and snacks.

 Allina Health's Patient Education Department, Knee Replacement, fifth edition, ortho-ah-90140

 According to the United States Department of Agriculture, you should:

 Ask your health care provider if you have questions about your nutrition and recovery.